Boarding Schools Archives

-If you’re planning to send your children to boarding school in your new country but don’t know where to look, use our directory to find international boarding schools in Spain where your expat kids will thrive.
+If you’re planning to send your children to boarding school in your new country but don’t know where to look, use our directory to find boarding schools in France where your expat kids will thrive.

 A+ Academy is a unique international boarding school on the high seas.
 Based on one of the world’s oldest fully-rigged sailing ships, it offers older students the chance to study programs while traveling the world.
 Give your children an unforgettable education with A+ Academy.